 NOTE 1: If -1 is not a square in GF(q), the mapping above yields the point at infinity for t=-1.
-One can modify this mapping to always yield an affine point, by mapping the element -1 to, e.g., the base point G of M{A,B} and leaving the remainder of the mapping the same.
-Suitability of such a modification is application-specific.
+One can modify this mapping, by mapping the element -1 to any suitable point P0 of M\{a,b} (e.g., its base point G or any other affine point) and leaving the remainder of the mapping the same.
+Suitability of such a modification is applicationspecific.
 Details are out of scope.

 NOTE 2: The description above assumes that the domain parameter A of the Montgomery curve is nonzero.
 If this is not the case, the curve is a Weierstrass curve for which the domain parameter b is zero and Note 2 of Appendix K.3.1 applies.
-If $q = 3 \pmod{4}$, an even simpler approach is possible, where one modifies the construction above and simply takes u:=t and u':=-t (which works, since -1 is not a square in GF(q) and f(-t)=-f(t)).
+If $q = 3 \pmod{4}$ , an even simpler approach is possible, where one modifies the construction above and simply takes u:=t and u':=-t (which works, since -1 is not a square in GF(q) and f(-t)=-f(t)).
 In this case, this construction can be extended to all elements t of GF(q) and, if so, yields a 1-1 mapping between GF(q) and all affine curve points.